Portage Community Historical Society

-If you’d like to join, please attend one of our general meetings and ask a board member for more information.
-A year’s membership is only $20 for an individual and $50 for a family.
+If you’d like to join a year’s membership is only $20 for an individual and $50 for a family.
 For more information about joining the Society, please go to our Membership page.

 Thank you for stopping!

-The first weekend in April until mid-November with special Christmas hours
+The first weekend in May until December with special Christmas hours.

 Portage was incorporated as a town in 1959 and officially became a city in 1968, but its history stretches back much further than that.